cardboard-iguana/cardboard-iguana.com/notes/opsec-in-theory-and-practice.md

 B.3.a. puts "open source intelligence" in context.

 > Adversary collection activities target actions and open source information to obtain and exploit indicators that will negatively impact the mission.
-OPSEC indicators are friendly detectable actions and open-source information that can be interpreted or pieced together by an adversary to derive critical information...
+OPSEC indicators are friendly detectable actions and open-source information that can be interpreted or pieced together by an adversary to derive critical information…

 Later (B.3.b.2.):